 Elements of a Strong Proposal

-Many factors go into the creation of a strong proposal, regardless of the student audience or type of program.
+A number of factors go into the creation of a strong proposal, regardless of the student audience or type of program.
 The categories below provide a broad overview of the elements SAO seeks in strong proposals.